Brevex/Binary-Search-Tree/README.md

 automatically without the need to enter the commands manually.</p><br>

-> :warning: **The program will only recognize the test file if it is named "testFile.txt"**
+> :warning: **The program will only recognize the test file if it is named "testFile.txt"** The file must be in the src folder
 <br><details>
    	<summary>Test File Exemple</summary>